BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 You can use the function `CompleteGreasedLineWidthTable` manually and set the `widthDistribution` to `WIDTH_DISTRIBUTION_NONE`.
 If you prepared the width table with the correct number of entries, set `widthDistribution` to `WIDTH_DISTRIBUTION_NONE` as well.

 Please have a look at the API docs for more explanation about the width distribution modes.

+*You might wonder when you proceed reading to the `materialOptions` and you'll find the `width` option specified there and `widths` here.
+It's because the `options` objects contains all the mesh related options and `width` is used when creating the material, so it's material related.*

 #### **instance**